oracle-livelabs/adb/shared/adb-develop-rag-apps/select-ai-api/select-ai-api.md

 ## Introduction

 In this lab, you will ask support questions that can be answered by information contained in the support site.
 You can use natural language to interact with your database and LLMs through SQL to enhance user productivity and develop AI-based applications.
 Select AI simplifies and automates using generative AI, whether generating, running, and explaining SQL from a natural language prompt, using retrieval augmented generation with vector stores, generating synthetic data, or chatting with the LLM.
-When you use Select AI, Autonomous Database manages the process of converting natural language into SQL.
+When you use Select AI, Autonomous AI Database manages the process of converting natural language into SQL.
 This means you can provide a natural language prompt instead of SQL code to interact with your data.
 Select AI serves as a productivity tool for SQL users and developers and enables non-expert SQL users to derive useful insights from their data, without having to understand data structures or technical languages.

 Estimated Time: 3 minutes.